Paraidomat/linux-turbo-adventure/Markdown/003_Processes.md

 ## Introduction

-- What a procecss and how does the Linux kernel create, manage and deletes the processes in the system.
+- What is a procecss and how does the Linux kernel create, manage and deletes the processes in the system?
 - Processes carry out tasks within the operating system.
 - A program is a set of machine code instruction and data stored in an executable image on a disk and is, as such, a passive entity.